Sleepers (film): Production

-Lorenzo Carcaterra first submitted a manuscript of his book Sleepers, to Ballantine Books, which immediately attracted interest from multiple film companies.
+Lorenzo Carcaterra first submitted a manuscript of his book Sleepers to Ballantine Books, which immediately attracted interest from multiple film companies.
 Ultimately, Propaganda Films managed to obtain the movie rights for $2.1 million at an auction in February 1995.
-Barry Levinson was attached as director mere days afterward, and opted to write the screenplay himself.
+Barry Levinson was attached as director mere days afterward and opted to write the screenplay himself.

 The first words spoken in the film are: "This is a true story about friendship that runs deeper than blood".
-However, the truthfulness and factual accuracy of the film — and the book on which it is based — were challenged by the Sacred Heart of Jesus Church and School in Manhattan (the school attended by Carcaterra), and by the Manhattan District Attorney's office, among others.
-Carcaterra has acknowledged that most details in the book were fictionalized, but maintained that the events described in the book actually occurred.
-Brad Pitt was cast alongside Robert De Niro in July 1995, and filming began the following month.
-In response to the fast pace of the production process, Ballantine scheduled the book to be released around the same time that De Niro and Pitt were cast.
+When the film was released, there was controversy about how much of the novel claimed to be a true story and how much had been invented by Carcaterra.
+The truthfulness and factual accuracy of the film — and the book on which it is based — were challenged by the Sacred Heart of Jesus Church and School in Manhattan (the school attended by Carcaterra) and by the Manhattan District Attorney's office, among others.
+Carcaterra has acknowledged that most details in the book were fictionalized but maintained that the events described in the book actually occurred.

-Emilio Estevez was cast as John Riley, but was already involved in three movies that year; Sandra Bullock was cast as Carol, but was already involved in the movie A Time to Kill, and was thus replaced by Minnie Driver.

-As they had previously worked together on Diner, Kevin Bacon was approached by Levinson to play the role of Nokes, but did not read the book until after he accepted the role.
+Brad Pitt was cast alongside Robert De Niro in July 1995, and filming began the following month, in August 1995.
+In response to the fast pace of the production process, Ballantine scheduled the book to be released around the same time that De Niro and Pitt were cast, in August 1995.
+Emilio Estevez was cast as John Riley but was already involved in three movies that year; Sandra Bullock was cast as Carol Martinez but was already involved in the movie A Time to Kill and was thus replaced by Minnie Driver.
+As they had previously worked together on Diner, Kevin Bacon was approached by Levinson to play the role of Sean Nokes but did not read the book until after he accepted the role.
 Due to the logistics of filming, Bacon did not meet De Niro or Dustin Hoffman until the film's premiere in Venice.